-At Spring Budget 2021, the government confirmed that an enhanced 100% capital allowance rate will be made available until 30 September 2026 for companies investing in main rate and special rate plant and machinery for use in designated Freeports tax sites.
-Similarly, an enhanced 10% rate of Structures and Buildings Allowances will be made available for the construction or renovation of non-residential structures and buildings within designated Freeport tax sites where the structure or building is brought into use on or before 30 September 2026.
+At Spring Budget 2021, the government confirmed that an enhanced 100% capital allowance rate is available until 30 September 2026 for companies investing in main rate and special rate plant and machinery for use in Freeport tax sites, where Freeport tax sites have been designated.
+Similarly, an enhanced 10% rate of Structures and Buildings Allowances is available for the construction or renovation of non-residential structures and buildings within designated Freeport tax sites where the structure or building is brought into use on or before 30 September 2026.

 Tax relief is available for the cost of intangible assets (including goodwill and intangible property).
-This will, in most cases, be the level of amortisation/ intangible property).
-This will, in most cases, be the level of amortisation/ be applied on election.
+This will, in most cases, be the level of amortisation/ impairment recognised in the accounts.
+A fixed rate of 4% per annum may be applied on election.
 However, for goodwill and certain customer-related intangible fixed assets acquired on or after 8 July 2015 no amortisation or fixed-rate deduction is allowed.
 For such assets, debits arising on realisation are treated as non-trading debits.
 For purchases made on or after 1 April 2019, relief for acquired goodwill was partially re-instated for the acquisition of businesses with eligible intellectual property.